The ; keyword

 Concerning material properties, they have their values at the end of the time step as usual.

 For the gradients and external state variables have their values at the end of the time step.
-Their values at the beginning of the time step are avaiable in the initial_state data structure (if defined).
+Their values at the beginning of the time step are available in the initial_state data structure (if defined).
 Their increments have their usual values.

 About initialisation of local variables